1. Protecting our planet’s environment

 5. Respect and support local communities

 We believe every company has a responsibility to the local communities on which they have an impact and from which they profit.
 We are committed to working with suppliers who understand the issues facing the communities in which they operate, and to endeavour to conduct business in a way that builds social capital and achieves a positive impact.

 Protecting the environment

 As a minimum, suppliers must comply with all applicable environmental regulatory requirements and employ reasonable measures to mitigate any adverse impacts its products and services may have on the environment.

 Where we classify a supplier as having either a high or medium environmental impact, they should have policies and procedures in place to manage these risks.

-Suppliers recognize the importance of addressing environmental sustainability in their business, and continuously work to minimize the environmental impact of their operations, as much as possible.
+Suppliers recognise the importance of addressing environmental sustainability in their business, and continuously work to minimise the environmental impact of their operations, as much as possible.